-At present the only real viable way for visitors to come and enjoy waterfall country is by private car.
+At present the only real viable way for visitors to come and enjoy Bro'r Sgydau / Waterfall Country is by private car.
 Not only does this create huge levels of parking pressure within small rural villages, but also generates significantly towards our GHG emissions and air pollution.
 The numbers of cars create chaos and disrupt the special qualities of the Park.
 The emissions impact on the nature and biodiversity crisis.